alexmolas/alexmolas.github.io/_posts/2023-06-07-dca-is-suboptimal.md

 ![DCA-vs-LS](/docs/dca-is-suboptimal/dca-vs-ls.svg){: width="500" height="500"}

 It's clear that LS overperforms DCA in the majority of days, but by how much?
-I computed the gains that one obtains by using LS and DCA and plotted them in the next image.
+I computed the percentual difference between LS and DCA and plotted it in the next image.
 For 82% of the starting days, the LS approach was better than the DCA.
 In particular, on average, LS made 23% more than DCA.

 ![DCA-vs-LS-2](/docs/dca-is-suboptimal/dca-vs-ls-2.svg){: width="500" height="500"}